 All staff members must be aware of their responsibilities for safeguarding patient confidentiality and keeping information secure and must have received appropriate training on the legislation requirements and the current GDC Standards to ensure that:

 - No personal information given or received in confidence is passed on to anyone else without the patient’s prior consent.
-To obtain consent a patient is advised what information will be released and why and the likely consequences of the information release.
-The patient is given an opportunity to withhold their permission to share information, unless exceptional circumstances apply, and record is made on their notes of whether or not they gave their permission
+To obtain consent, a patient is advised what information will be released and why and the likely consequences of the information release.
+The patient is given an opportunity to withhold their permission to share information unless exceptional circumstances apply, and the record is made on their notes of whether or not they gave their permission

-- If a patient consents to sharing information about them the team member will ensure that all recipients of the information understand that it is confidential
+- If a patient consents to share information about them, the team member will ensure that all recipients of the information understand that it is confidential.

-- The duty to keep information confidential also covers originals and copies of a patient’s photographs, videos or audio recordings, including those made on a mobile phone.
-No images or recordings will be made without the patient’s permission
+- The duty to keep the information confidential also covers originals and copies of a patient’s photographs, videos or audio recordings, including those made on a mobile phone.
+No images or recordings will be made without the patient’s permission.

 Before releasing information without the patient’s permission, an effort is always made to either convince the patient to release the information himself or herself or give the practice permission to do so, with the details of the discussion fully documented in the patient record.
 If obtaining consent from a patient is not practical or appropriate or if the patient will not give their permission, the team member will obtain advice from their professional indemnity organisation before releasing it.